Giving the AI definition a form suitable for the engineer: Possible scores

-Therefore, an arbitrary meaning of life could be presented as the arithmetic mean of an reward signal which returns a real number.
-Nonetheless, we do not like this solution because we would like for the world to be stable and the evaluation (the function Success) not to be able to jump uncontrollably.
-That's why we will assume that the reward signal is a finite function and returns a value from the set $\{Nothing, 0, 1, ... , k\}$, i.e. we will assume that there are $k+2$ possible values.
-Therefore, the function Success will be in the $[0, k]$ interval.
+Therefore, an arbitrary meaning of life could be presented as the arithmetic mean of an score signal which returns a real number.
+Nonetheless, we do not like this solution because we would like for the world to be stable and the evaluation (the Success function) not to be able to jump uncontrollably.
+That's why we will assume that the score signal is a finite function and returns a value from the set $\{Nothing, 0, 1, ... , k\}$, i.e. we will assume that it could take $k+2$ possible values.
+The Success function will be in the $[0, k]$ interval.

 This solution is also not a perfect one because we might want to have different levels of priority.
 For example, it is important not to be late for school but it is much more important not to die in a car accident.
 Here, `much more important' means `infinitely more important'.
-We want for our definitio to allow the world have N levels of priority.
-For the purpose thereof, we will assume that we have N reward signals and that the function Success returns not a number but a vector.
+We want our definition to enable the world to have N levels of priority.
+For the purpose thereof, we will assume that we have N score signals and that the Success function returns not a number but a vector.
 This vector is derived by calculating the arithmetic mean by coordinates, where for each coordinate the sum is divided by the number of times this coordinate has been different from the symbol Nothing.
-The comparison between two such vectors will be made by coordinates.
+The comparison between two such vectors will be made coordinate by coordinate.
 We take the coordinate of the highest level of priority, and if for this coordinate the values of the two vectors are equal, we take the next coordinate and so on and so forth.

-Could we emulate a world with two levels of priority, when the reward signal is not limited?
+Could we emulate a world with two levels of priority, when the score signal is not limited?
 Yes, let the small priority return 0 or 1, and the big priority return 0 or 2 multiplied by the number of times up to the current moment when the value of the signal has been different from the symbol Nothing.
-In addition, the world must remember the moment when it came out with 2 multiplied by something, and from that moment on add 2 to each reward.
-Thus, if a reward is obtained only from the small priority, the function Success will be in the interval [0, 1], but if we have a reward from the high priority, the function Success will be bigger than or equal to 2.
-Here, with this emulation, we eliminated the limitation of the reward signal and burdened the world remember what has happened up to the present moment.
+In addition, the world must remember the moment when it came out with 2 multiplied by something, and from that moment on add 2 to each score.
+Thus, if a score is obtained only from the small priority, the Success function will be in the interval [0, 1], but if we have a score from the high priority, the Success function will be bigger than or equal to 2.
+Here, with this emulation, we eliminated the limitation of the score signal and burdened the world to memorise what has happened in the past.